DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/general/user-story-creation.md

 [Add additional acceptance criteria as needed, but keep the ticket scope manageable]

-## Technical Notes
+## Notes (optional)

-**Are there any technical considerations for this ticket?**

-[Add any relevant technical details, architecture decisions, or implementation notes]

-**Dependencies**

-[List any dependencies on other tickets, external systems, or prerequisite work]
+[Clarify any additional context, dependencies, or considerations for this ticket - Keep to a minimum to avoid scope creep and leave empty if not needed]

 ## Definition of Done